siddhaling/Text-Summarization-with-Pronoun-Replacement/README.md

 The input text file is read and initial preprocessing is carried out such as tokenization and removing stop words.
 Then each word is tagged using nltk tagger.
 ### Pronoun Replacement

 The pronouns are place holders for proper nouns.
 The words which are tagged as pronouns are replaced by nearest proper noun.
-This replacement increases the freqeunncy count of proper noun.
+This replacement increases the frequency of proper noun.

 ### Weight computing for words and sentences

-Based on the frequency of words the weights are computed.
-The weightage for a sentence is summation of weightage each word present in that sentence.
+Based on the frequency of words the weight of words is computed.
+The weightage for a sentence is the summation of weightage each word present in that sentence.

 ### Summary formation

-All the sentences are assigned a priority value dependening on their weightage.
-The summary is formed based on the user specified ratio by extracting higher priority sentences from the original text.
+All the sentences are assigned a priority value depending on their weightage.
+The summary is formed based on the user-specified ratio by extracting higher priority sentences from the original text.

 # Research Paper